-- Are decisions about data collection, labelling and categorisation made publicly available to my community?
-If not, how can members of my community act collectively to oblige those with power and influence over data collection and use to provide this information? - How can my community get involved in the planning and implementation of data systems, so that: - o Statistical measurement and automation is equitable and helps promote our interests? - o My community is safeguarded against data over-collection and negative and discriminatory categorisation? - Data collectors, developers and implementers consider and support my community's developmental, physical, cognitive, social and emotional needs? - Data collectors, developers and implementers focus on using data about marginalised, vulnerable, and historically discriminated against groups in a way that advances social justice, draws on their strengths rather than primarily on perceived weaknesses, and approaches analytics constructively with community-defined goals that are positive and progressive rather than negative, regressive, or punitive? - What opportunities are there for my community to be involved in the planning and implementation of data systems so that these are informed by community-led objective setting, problem formulation, and outcome definition as well as multi-stakeholder and interdisciplinary approaches to model planning and implementation?
+- Are decisions about data collection, labelling and categorisation made publicly available to the communities under my policy remit?
+If not, how can I advance policies, standards, law, and regulation to oblige those with power and influence over data collection and use to provide this information? - How can I advance policies, standards, law, and regulation that enable the community-involved planning and implementation of data systems, so that: - o Statistical measurement is equitable and helps promote public interests? - o Impacted communities are safeguarded against data over-collection and negative and discriminatory categorisation? - Data collectors, developers and implementers consider and support community member's developmental, physical, cognitive, social, and emotional needs? - Data collectors, developers and implementers focus on using data about marginalised, vulnerable, and historically discriminated against groups in a way that advances social justice, draws on their strengths rather than primarily on perceived weaknesses, and approaches analytics constructively with community-defined goals that are positive and progressive rather than negative, regressive, and punitive? - How can I advance policies, standards, law, and regulation that promote opportunities for community-involvement in the planning and implementation of data systems so that these are informed by community-led objective setting, problem formulation, and outcome definition as well as multi-stakeholder and interdisciplinary approaches to model planning and implementation?